devlooppro/InstagramModule/README.md

 ### Installation

-After cloning the repository to app directory in your project.
+After cloning the repository to app/Instagram directory in your project.

 Run the following commands
 ```sh